peekxc/clustertree/README.md

 Established notions of the consistency of estimators of the cluster tree can be found in:
 > Hartigan, John A. "Consistency of single linkage for high-density clusters."
 Journal of the American Statistical Association 76.374 (1981): 388-394.

-## License
-The package and its associated software

 ## Acknowledgements
 This package is being developed as part of the [Google Summer of Code 2017](https://summerofcode.withgoogle.com/dashboard/project/5111030546956288/overview/) under the [R Project](https://www.r-project.org/).